-The tracks around the park all link up, so depending on how far you want to walk, you can reach pretty much anywhere from Ronny Creek.
+The tracks around the park all link up, so depending on how far you want to walk, you can pretty much reach anywhere from Ronny Creek.
 I started here when walking to Dove Lake, Crater Lake and Marions Lookout.
 Ronny Creek is also less touristy than Dove Lake, so catching the bus here was always easier and quieter.

 Dove Lake Circuit

-You can catch the bus directly to Dove Lake, but with most people having the same idea, I chose to walk from Ronny Creek (it only adds on about an hour of walking time and you are very likely to see wombats here).
+You can catch the bus directly to Dove Lake, but with most people having the same idea.
+I chose to walk from Ronny Creek (it only adds on about an hour of walking time and you are very likely to see wombats here).

 Dove Lake is beautiful and on a good day, Cradle Mountain stands proudly behind in all its glory.
 Being there in winter, I only actually saw the full mountain on one day.
 The walk around the lake can be done in under two hours.
 Most people walk it in a clockwise direction, however, coming from Ronny Creek, I went anti-clockwise, seeing the iconic boat shed first.

 There are a few uphill sections, but most of the track is boardwalk.
-Along the walk, the highlights for me were the magnificent waterfalls cascading down the mountain side and the Ballroom Forest, which feels like you are entering a fairy-tale.
+Along the walk, the highlights for me were the magnificent waterfalls cascading down the mountain side and the Ballroom Forest, which feels like you are entering a fairytale.

 Weindorfers Forest Walk

 Don’t forget to squeeze this short little walk into your itinerary.
-It can be reached via Ronny Creek in a 10 minute detour and takes you through some beautiful moss coated rainforest.
+It can be reached via Ronny Creek in a 10 minute detour and takes you through some beautiful moss-coated rainforest.

 Crater Lake Circuit

 On the rainy day, the track had turned into a stream in places, making it a hard old slog, especially on the steep rocky sections.
-After climbing for a while, we reached the forest and followed the frothy waters up to Crater Falls, which was violently raging away in a loud, white, misty haze.
+After climbing for a while, I reached the forest and followed the frothy waters up to Crater Falls, which was violently raging away in a loud, white, misty haze.

 In contrast, on the fine day, the path was just a little damp in some sections.
 The temporary streams had ceased and Crater Falls had calmed slightly.
-After a lot more climbing, you reach Crater Lake, which, depending on the weather, will look like this:

 The walk eventually comes up to an intersection, where you can carry on to Marions Lookout or down past Wombat Pool, joining back onto the Ronny Creek/Dove Lake track.